Naval Yard shooting victims included a bird lover, a divorcee, parents

 Pandit grew up in Mumbai, India, attended a Calcutta university and moved to the United States in the mid-1970s.

-He earned a second undergraduate degree in marine engineering, at the University of Michigan, and then a master's degree, his friend M. Nuns Jain told the Huffington Post.
+He earned a second undergraduate degree in marine engineering, at the University of Michigan, and then a master's degree, friends said.

-He was fatally shot in the head at the Navy Yard, where he worked as an engineer for some 30 years, Jain said.
+"He was part of the American dream," said Satish Misra, a friend and neighbor of 22 years.
+"He was a very kind and gentle man."

-"He definitely lived the American Dream and achieved it," Jain said.
-"It's disheartening that the one flaw in the American system is the uncontrollable proliferation of guns."
+Pandit often gave money to panhandlers, his friend said.
+"He would always reach into his pocket.
+He wanted to share what he had, what God had given him."

-Neighbors saw him regularly as he walked his golden retriever, Bailey, in their leafy suburb of North Potomac, Maryland.
+Pandit was a familiar sight as he walked his golden retriever, Bailey, near his home in the leafy suburb of North Potomac, Maryland.

 MICHAEL ARNOLD, 59